 Reviews will not be permitted in more than two courses in the work of one academic year, and in one course in a partial program of 18 credits or fewer or in the work of Term 1 or 2 of a Summer Session.

-Please note that there is an application fee of approximately \$57.00.
+Please note that there is a \$57.30 application fee.

 When Enrolment Services sends the request to the School, the Director will examine the materials and: